MindOfMatter/cv-generator/README.md

 This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Acknowledgments
-- Thanks to all contributors who have helped to build this tool.
+- Thanks to all possible contributors who have helped to build this tool.